 In all the above cases the State's sovereignty was challenged by these groups.
-These are some of the challenges that the State faces from within and from without.
+These are some of the challenges that the State faces from internal and external factors.
 Therefore, it is argued that the role of the State is slowly reducing.
 In the economic sphere it is reducing because of the increasing importance of the private sector and in the political sphere the domestic and international pressures have reduced the authority of the State.